Find cheap or affordable property in Spain: strategies and tips

 A simple strategy for buying a cheap property is to go for properties other people might not be interested in.
 Your best chance for cheap property in Spain lies in fixer-uppers in the more remote locations, off the beaten track.
 Although you will require a renovation budget, the total cost may be cheaper than a modern, newly built property in a highly desirable area.
 Alternatively, you could also consider buying a property that hasn’t been built yet – an off-plan purchase.

-According to latest yearly report on Spanish property market from the Spanish Land Registry, the cheapest property prices for residential properties that sold were recorded in the following regions:
+According to the latest yearly report on the Spanish property market from the Spanish Land Registry, the cheapest property prices for residential properties that sold were recorded in the following regions:

 • Castilla – La Mancha: The average price for residential properties is 1,433 €/m2 for detached houses.